-Similarly Training and career development was found motivating factor which leads to retention and career development was also associated with employee retention and was found important influencing factor in employee retention in the organization.
+Similarly, Training and career development was found motivating factor which leads to retention and career development was also associated with employee's retention and was found important influencing factor in employee retention in the organization.
 Employee career advance aspect or promotion opportunities have significant relation with employees' retention and consider as important factor in employee retention.

-In the area of work environment found that it is key factor in employee retention, it is also found that employee leave the job due to work environment.
+The area of work environment found that it is a key factor in employee's retention, it is also found that employee leave the job due to work environment.

-Organizational justice (distributive justice and procedural justice) also play pivotal role in employee retention, it is reveled from study that, if organization want to retain their prowess employees, organization must fallow fairness formula.
+Organizational justice (distributive justice and procedural justice) also plays pivotal role in employee's retention, it is reveled from study that, if organization wants to retain their employees, organization must follow fairness formula.